 Have you considered collaborative or shared training as an option?

-Are you a small team or one with a limited training budget?
-Do you know other like-minded organisations in your area who may share your training requirements?
+Are you a small team or have a limited training budget?
+Do you know of other like-minded organisations in your area who may share your training requirements?

-Here’s how it works: The host organisation will take the lead in organising the event – liaising with the collaborating organisation/s to recruit course attendees, liaising with Mindgrove to make sure the course content accurately and effectively addresses the common training needs.
+Here’s how it works: One organisation – the host – takes the lead in organising the event and liaises with collaborating organisation/s to recruit course attendees.
+The host also works with Mindgrove to make sure the course content accurately and effectively addresses the common training needs.
 The host in partnership with collaborators chooses the venue, this could be a local office, a rented conference rook, or even a local hotel.

-By sharing the costs, this approach to training gives you cost effective access to professional training, and the opportunity to focus on your specific requirements, issues or areas of interest.
+By sharing the organisation and costs this approach to training gives you highly cost effective access to professional training, and the opportunity to focus on your specific requirements, issues or areas of interest.

-This type of event offers excellent value for money by allowing you to share the costs with other organisations and gain from training discounts that apply to courses that run with larger numbers.
+This type of event offers truly excellent value for money by allowing you to share costs with other organisations and gain from training discounts that apply to courses that run with larger numbers.
 It also gives you control over every aspect of your training budget.
-And, when you work with Mindgrove, you will find that your overall costs are a fraction of what they would have been, had you sent staff off to a public course at a distant location.
+And, when you work directly with Mindgrove, you will find that your overall costs are a fraction of what they would have been, had you sent staff off to a public course at a distant location.